 '''

-docker build -t <image_name>
+docker buildx build -f <docker_file> -t <image_name> "."

 '''

 Running the Container

 This topic describes how to run the Fortify Static Code Analyzer image as a container and provides example Docker run commands for translation and scan.

 Note: When you run Fortify Static Code Analyzer in a container and especially if you also leverage runtime container protections, make sure that Fortify Static Code Analyzer has the appropriate permission to run build commands (for example, javac).